FairwindsOps/insights-docs/features/continuous-integration.md

 locally in your CI environment, either through running `docker build` or `docker pull`.

 * `images.docker` - an array of image names and tags to scan
+* `images.folder` - path to a folder containing exported docker images as .tgz files.
+Helpful if your images are in an alternative daemon like podman or cri-o (if you are, let us know!)

 Note that you can include environment variables in your image names and tags.
 This is helpful if you set your image tag based on things like the current Git branch, tag, or commit SHA.